Pure Functions

 • Identity function: Introduces the simple value into the monad.

-• bind operator Defines how a function is applied to a monadic value to get a new monadic value.
+• bind operator Defines how a function is applied to a monadic value to get a new one.

 3. Rules for the functions:

-• The identity function has to be the left and the right identity element.
+• The identity function has to be the left and the correct identity element.

 • The composition of functions has to be associative.

-In order for the error monad to become an instance of the type class Monad, the error monad has to support the identity function and the bind operator.
+For the error monad to become an instance of the type class Monad, the error monad has to support the identity function and the bind operator.
 Both functions define how the error monad deals with an error in the calculation.
-If you use error monad, the error handling is done in the background.
+If you use an error monad, the error is handled in the background.

 A monad consists of two control flows.
 The explicit control for calculating the result and the implicit control flow for dealing with the specific side effect.